 Who are you?

 My name is Thia and I’m from Indonesia.
 Unlike many Indonesian females whose the goals are all about being married and having kids, my goal is to travel the world.
 I have always been a strong minded person to work on what I want to achieve.
 Some people would say that I’m a stubborn and ambitious little girl with an unrealistic goals but for those who know me well, they know that I always set my goals with plans to make impossible to be possible.
-Currently, I am working on my blog with the mission to introduce Indonesia to international.

 What was the moment when you realized you were going to travel solo no matter what?